porco-rosso-j/fvm-assurage/README.md

 Score(%) = {1 ~ 100}
 ```

-The equation for determining the premium cost is inspired by Nexus Mutual.
-The cost of premiums increases linearly depending on each factor in the equation.
+The equation for determining the premium cost is inspired by Nexus Mutual, where the premium cost increases linearly depending on each factor in the equation.

-For the sake of the prototype, the score values are taken from Filecoin Plus website(https://filfox.info/en/ranks/power) where the scores of top miners mostly range from 90 - 100.
+For the sake of the prototype, the score values are taken from [Filecoin Plus](https://filfox.info/en/ranks/power) where the scores of top miners mostly range from 90 - 100.
 According to the website, this value is constructed based on Online Reachability Score, Commited Sectors Proofs Score and Storage Deals Score.
 In production, however, it can be calculated based on more various factors, such as the performance metrics(the number of sector and deals), financial metrics ( balance, average daily rewards, and culmulative rewards), and the record of histrical fault cases.

 *Example*